 • Disabled students

-• Those who have taken time out from their course due to illness or caring responsibilities which has ended but you have not yet returned to your course.
+• Those who have taken time out from their course due to illness or caring responsibilities which has ended but they have not yet returned to their course.

-If you cannot claim benefits as a full-time student your spouse or partner may be able to claim on your behalf as long as they fit the normal criteria.
+If you cannot claim benefits as a full-time student your non-student spouse or partner may be able to claim on your behalf so long as they fit the normal criteria.

 Calculating benefit entitlements for students is complicated and benefits agencies/local councils can make mistakes.
-Some student funding is considered as income for benefits purposes, but some is also disregarded.
+Some student funding is considered as income for benefits purposes (including if you are entitled to funding but choose not to apply for it), but some is also disregarded.
 If you think you are entitled to benefits or have received a wrong decision contact us for a benefits check and further advice.

 > Is there any extra funding available?

-The Sheffield Hallam Hardship Fund can provide extra support for students in certain groups or those who are experiencing financial difficulties due to unforeseen circumstances.
+The Sheffield Hallam Hardship Fund can also provide extra support for students who are experiencing financial difficulties due to unforeseen circumstances.

-You will need to be in receipt of your full entitlement of student funding and any benefits you are entitled to before an award can be made.
+You will need to be in receipt of your full student funding entitlement and any benefits you are entitled to before an award can be made.
 The Advice Service can do a funding check for you.

 > Do I have to pay Council Tax?

-Full time students do not have to pay Council Tax.
+Full-time students do not generally have to pay Council Tax.
 You can prove your student status by downloading a copy of your Certificate of Student Status from 'My Student Record' which is part of SHUspace and submitting this to your local Council.

 If you live with a non-student there may still be a bill to pay.
 You may be able to receive a 'single person discount' if there is only one adult in the property who is not exempt, for example, a spouse or partner.

 You may also be entitled to Council Tax Support.
-Each Local Authority has its own scheme therefore you should seek details from the relevant authority.
+Each Local Authority has its own scheme, so you should seek details from the relevant authority.

 > I need to repeat a year - can I get funding for this?

-If you have failed a year of your course or had to take a break in study and have not previously repeated any years you should be able to use your 'gift year'.
+If you have failed a year of your course or had to take a break in study, and you have not previously repeated any years, you should be able to use your 'gift year' to fund an additional year of study.
 All Student Finance England funded students are allocated funding for the length of their course plus an extra year, which is called a 'gift year'.

-If you have used your gift year or have experienced illness or other extenuating circumstances during the year you can apply to Student Finance England to grant you discretionary funding for Compelling Personal Reasons (CPR).
+If you have experienced illness or other extenuating circumstances during the year you can apply to Student Finance England to grant you discretionary funding for Compelling Personal Reasons (CPR).
 If you think this applies to you please contact the Advice Service for further information and support.

-To apply for Compelling Personal Reasons you will need to provide evidence of your situation from a professional agency/ person, for example a letter from your GP providing details of your diagnosis and the dates it affected you (these need to be within the Academic Year for which you would like to be considered).
+To apply for support on the grounds of Compelling Personal Reasons you will need to provide evidence of your situation from a professional agency/person, for example a letter from your GP giving details of your diagnosis and the dates it affected you (these need to be within the relevant affected academic year).
 You will also need to write to SFE explaining why you are applying and which year it is for.